 Many contracting companies get this wrong but make sure all the information is well-organized, with clear sections for your business biography, services offered, and contact details.
 This is your opportunity to make a lasting first impression, so make it count.

 Design a sleek, easy-to-navigate site packed with all the essential technical information about your skills and experience.
-Your website should reflect your prior contract work, professionalism, and expertise, using actual photographs from you “on-the-job.”
+Your website should reflect your prior contract work, professionalism, and expertise, using actual photographs of you “on the job.”

 Don’t forget the basics, like using a clear call-to-action (CTA).
 Whether you are encouraging visitors to contact you for a free consultation, download your resume, or follow you on social media, make sure your CTAs are compelling and easy to follow.